top of page

 Forest and Fire Response to Climate Change in Colorado

 Colorado has a complex climate due to its mountainous intercontinental location.
 We are using paleodata from lakes in the region to understand how past climate change influences forests and fire regimes along environmental gradients.
 We are also interested in both long-term and more recent human impacts on Colorado ecosystems.
-Studies are currently being conducted in Taylor Park, east of Buena Vista, and the southeastern San Juan Mountains, near Alamosa.
+Studies are currently being conducted in Taylor Park, east of Buena Vista, sites near Aspen, and the southeastern San Juan Mountains, near Alamosa.

-***Graduate student project opportunities Fall 2020: Late Holocene Environmental Change of the Central Rocky Mountains.
+***Graduate student project opportunities Fall 2025: Late Holocene Environmental Change of the Central Rocky Mountains.

 35082879_10103926450019596_7152541494820